 LBJ Family Wealth Advisors was created from the Johnson family business.
-Headquartered in Austin, Texas, you will need deep pockets to work with this firm.
+Headquartered in Austin, Texas, you will need deep pockets to work with this financial advisor firm.
 The minimum account size is $10 million.
 The company accepts high-net-worth families as clients and individuals, trusts, estates and charitable organizations.

 Who Should Use LBJ Family Wealth Advisors?